janko/rodauth-rails/README.md

 ### Current account

 The `#current_account` method is defined in controllers and views, which returns the model instance of the currently logged in account.
+If the account doesn't exist in the database, the session will be cleared.

 ```rb
 current_account #=> #<Account id=123 email="user@example.com">
 current_account.email #=> "user@example.com"
 ```

-If the account doesn't exist in the database, the session will be cleared and login required.

 Pass the configuration name to retrieve accounts belonging to other Rodauth
 configurations: